 Today, two thirds of the world’s population – or 4 billion people – are struggling with the effects of water scarcity.
 This is in part due to global population growth, a growing water footprint and climate change.
 It is often less developed countries that already suffer from the consequences of insufficient or polluted water.
 These countries are increasingly dependent on transporting water from far or applying expensive, energy-intensive water treatment to guarantee enough water for their population, a major challenge for less developed regions.

 However, there is hope.
 When Sid Vollebregt, water engineer and chairman of the Foundation, was traveling in Madagascar, he saw the impact of water scarcity on local communities.
 While floating in the sea on his surfboard, he realized that the key to increased access to clean water must lie in the unlimited resources of the the sun and sea.
 Sid Vollebregt and his friend Reinoud Feenstra, both engineers of the The University of Technology Delft, developed technology to couple desalination technology to renewable energy such as the sun.
-When seawater can be converted into freshwater (desalination) by only using solar energy, it is possible to solve freshwater scarcity in remote coastal areas in a sustainable innovative way.
+When seawater can be converted into fresh water through the sole use of solar energy, it becomes possible to solve freshwater scarcity in remote coastal areas in a sustainable innovative way.
 Reinoud and Sid managed to improve the energy efficiency of the desalination process by a factor 3, to ensure the affordability of the water.
 This experience has become the origin of the Elemental Water Foundation.
 It’s the mission of the Elemental Water Foundation to tackle water scarcity for the least developed on a global scale using the unlimited resources of the sea and sun.
 Sid and Reinoud completed the EIT Climate-KIC Acceleration Program, which enabled them to build their tech-company, providing them the required insights as engineers how to successfully built and scale a business.